Injunctions for Protection in Pinellas County

 Additional Resources

-Injunctions for Restraining Orders in Pinellas County – Visit the website of the Clerk of Circuit Court in Pinellas County to find helpful information about injunctions for protection in Pinellas County.
-Find out more about the five different types of injunctions, contempt of an injunction, and ways to modify an injunction.
+Injunctions for Restraining Orders in Pinellas County – Visit the Clerk of Circuit Court website in Pinellas County to find helpful information about injunctions for protection in Pinellas County.
+Find out more about the five types of injunctions, contempt of an injunction, and ways to modify an injunction.
 Find an informative video on how to file an injunction for protection and develop a safety plan.

 Domestic Violence Injunctions in the Sixth Judicial Circuit – Visit the website of the Sixth Judicial Circuit for Pinellas and Pasco County to learn more about legal protections from domestic violence.
 Find the definition for the phrase “petition for domestic violence injunction.”
 Watch a video about the effects of exposure to domestic violence on babies and children.
-This website explains how to file an injunction in Clearwater or St. Petersburg, FL, as well as the sample forms that need to be used.
-From the clerk’s office website, you can look up information about restraining orders issued in Florida as well as other types of court records issued at the courthouse.
+This website explains how to file an injunction in Clearwater or St. Petersburg, FL, and the sample forms needed.
+The clerk’s office website provides information about Florida restraining orders and other court records issued at the courthouse.

 Finding a Lawyer for a Domestic Violence Restraining Order in Pinellas County, FL